Malmö stad

 Our citizen office is open Monday–Friday, 08.30–17.00.

 At the citizen office, individuals and families can receive help in polish romani and lovari.
-The community counselors can also understand other varieties of romanes and other languages.
+The community counselors can also understand other varieties of Romani, English and other languages.

-We offer support with information and guidance regarding contact with authorities, filling in forms, translating letters, start an assosciation, and more.
+We offer support with information and guidance regarding contact with authorities, filling in forms, interpreting letters, start an association, and more.
+We also offer support in meetings between individuals, families and schools/ social services.

 Welcome for a drop-in visit, or call if you want to book a meeting.